-A few seasons ago at Milan Fashion Week, Greenpeace distributed ‘The Fashion Duel’ survey, to find out if 15 of the top luxury fashion brands in Italy were respecting our planet.
+A few years ago at Milan Fashion Week, Greenpeace distributed ‘The Fashion Duel’ survey, to find out if 15 of the top luxury fashion brands in Italy were truly respecting our planet.

 “Gucci has been proving for many years the serious intent of committing to sustainability, through a series of initiatives that are often certified by independent corporations, as concerns both the products and the processes of manufacturing.
 These initiatives have confirmed that Gucci is one of the current fashion world leaders in the field of sustainability.
 Our research and investment in this field is continuous and we keep in high value our collaboration with Greenpeace, and every consideration from the organisation will be received as an incentive to improve.”

 Though this was a public statement from the company, off the record, a senior manager told Eluxe that not only is Gucci focused on sustainability, but the parent company of the brand (Kering) has been working on the greening of Gucci and all its brands (which include Saint Laurent, Alexander McQueen and Stella McCartney, to name a few) for almost a decade; the problem is that the larger the company, the slower the change.

 But on the positive side, the more profound those results will be overall for the planet.
 With revenues of over 3.1 billion Euros, more than 8,000 direct employees and over 370 directly operated stores around the world, eco-friendly policy changes at Gucci represent a huge plus for us all.
 But what concretely makes Gucci cleaner and greener than most big fashion labels today?